How to Improve Website Readability? 7 Ways for 2021

 Adding emotion and stories is subjective from copy to copy.
-Emotional copies may not go down well when what is required is a rational approach.
+Emotional copies may not go down well when a rational approach is needed.
 Use these elements with caution.

 #7 Use images to drive attention to copy

-It is no secret that relevant images solve the purpose of storytelling and emotional appeal.
+It is no secret that relevant images serve the purpose of storytelling and emotional appeal.
 We discussed both these elements in the six principles that make users stick to your copy.

 But did you know that images can be used effectively to shift the user’s attention to the copy on web pages?
 Here’s an example everyone’s seen: